-Juice content and TSS have strong positive correlations with other variables but have no correlation with specific gravity or fruit set.
-Ascorbic acid and total sugar have strong positive correlations with other variables but have no correlation with specific gravity.
+Juice content and TSS have strong positive correlations with other variables but do not correlate with specific gravity or fruit set.
+Ascorbic acid and total sugar have strong positive correlations with other variables but do not correlate with specific gravity.
 "Acidity" has strong negative correlations with other variables, suggesting that as acidity increases, other attributes tend to decrease.